box/developer.box.com/guides/metadata/queries/limitations.md

 There are no immediate plans to start supporting these queries in the future.

-## Indexes for large result sets
+## Indices for large result sets

 Due to scale considerations a metadata query might return a `HTTP 403` error when the metadata template has been applied to more than 10,000 files or folders.

 <CTA to='g://metadata/queries/indexes'>

-Learn about creating and using search indexes
+Learn about creating and using search indices

 </CTA>